Robert Inman Ragsdale, III (Trey)

 Leo Wiener

-industry leadership experience spanning more than 25 years, Leo has made numerous strategic staff additions to strengthen Ackerman Retail’s comprehensive services and deliver solid results to its growing roster of local and multimarket clients.
+As President of Ackerman Retail, the retail division of Ackerman & Co., CID Board Secretary/Treasurer Leo Wiener directs the growth of the group’s national services platform, spearheading developments, acquisitions, leasing and property management.
+With industry leadership experience spanning more than 25 years, Leo has made numerous strategic staff additions to strengthen Ackerman Retail’s comprehensive services and deliver solid results to its growing roster of local and multimarket clients.
 To date, the Ackerman’s Retail division has completed nearly 10 million square feet of transactions valued at more than $1 billion.

 Prior to joining Ackerman, Leo was a Principal and Partner of Glenwood Development Company, concentrating on retail development and redevelopment in the Southeast and Mid-Atlantic; and Managing Director at an Atlanta-based boutique real estate firm.
-Deeply involved in the community, Leo is Chairman of the Board of the Gwinnett Place Community Improvement District, a board member of the High Point Civic Association and the lead Advisor to Sweetwater Growers.

 Tim Hur

+Tim Hur is a graduate of the Georgia Institute of Technology with a Bachelor of Science in Industrial and Systems Engineering.
 Tim is also a charter member and past-President for the Gwinnett Mosaic Rotary Club, and serves many other nonprofit organizations within the Metro Atlanta area.
 He is a member of the Atlanta Realtors, Atlanta Commercial Board and Northeast Atlanta Metro Association of REALTORS®, having multiple designations obtained through the REALTOR® network, including the prestigious CRS, CIPS, ABR and GREEN designations.

 Tim was also elected as the 2013 and 2014 President of the Atlanta Chapter of the Asian Real Estate Association of America, was the past National Policy Chairman and the currently elected National Treasurer and Secretary of the Asian Real Estate Association of America.
 He was also appointed by both the 2013 President, 2014 President and 2015 President of the National Association of REALTORS® to be their President Liaison for South Korea, on behalf of the National Association of REALTORS®.
 He is currently the Chair for the Diversity Committee, on behalf of the National Association of REALTORS®, and is also spearheading the work to celebrate the 50th anniversary of the National Fair Housing Act.